BrentWheeldon/migration_investigation/README.md

 The gem is very simple:

   $ MigrationInvestigation.pending_migrations? "staging", "abc123"

-Where _"staging"_ is the name of the tag, and _"abc123"_ is the SHA you're about to deploy.
-You can also pass nil for the SHA you're about to deploy and it will assume you're deloying _HEAD_.
+Where `staging` is the name of the tag, and `abc123` is the SHA you're about to deploy.
+You can also pass nil for the SHA you're about to deploy and it will assume you're deloying `HEAD`.

 ## Contributing